JosephObukofe/weather-prediction/README.md

 # weather-prediction

-This Python script provides a way to "check the weather" in different cities while.
+This Python script provides a way to "check the weather" in different cities.

 ## Usage